 Students enrolled in a degree program who do not expect to make progress toward their degree for a period of time due to personal, medical, or professional reasons may request a leave of absence from a degree program.
 Students on an approved leave of absence may not make significant use of university resources and services or engage in significant consultation with the faculty.

 To request a leave of absence, a student shall submit to the program graduate coordinator a written request stating the reason for the leave and expected duration of the leave.
-All forseeable leaves of absence must be requested prior to leaving the campus.
+All foreseeable leaves of absence must be requested prior to leaving the campus.
 Approved leaves will be documented for the student in writing, with a copy forwarded to the college office and the Graduate College for recording in the student’s file.

 It is the responsibility of the student to resolve all issues pertaining to financial support, federal financial aid, and any outstanding debt to the University prior to a leave of absence.
 Prior to the completion of the leave of absence, the student must notify the program graduate coordinator so that the reentry process can be initiated.

-To be eligible for a leave of absence, a graduate student must not have received an extenstion o fthe time limit for the degree.
-A leave of absence will not extend the time limit for completion of a degree (six calendar years for master’s degrees of less than 40 hours; seven calendar years for master’s degrees of 40 or more hours)
+To be eligible for a leave of absence, a graduate student must not have received an extension of the time limit for the degree.
+A leave of absence will not extend the time limit for completion of a degree (six calendar years for master’s degrees of less than 40 hours: seven calendar years for master’s degrees of 40 or more hours)

 A student who does not return and register in a degree program at the conclusion of an approved leave of absence is considered dropped from the program.